0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/hireme/index.md

         ---

-        I adeptly leverage Nim's efficiency and expressive syntax to craft secure, high-performance applications with a focus on cybersecurity tooling.
+        I'm still exploring new languages like Nim, trying to adeptly leverage Nim's efficiency and expressive syntax to craft secure, high-performance applications with a focus on cybersecurity tooling.

       - ### **JavaScript**